A Spanner for the Day After: Construction for points with bounded spread in Rd

 \subsection{The construction of \texorpdfstring{$\GSB$}{G phi}}

 \seclab{r:d:bounded:spread:constr} First, compute a quadtree $\Tree$ for the point set $\PS$.
 For any node $v\in \Tree$, let $\cellX{v}$ denote the \emphi{cell} (i.e. square or cube, depending on the dimension) represented by $v$.
 Let $\PcellX{v} = \cellX{v} \cap \PS$ be the point set stored in the subtree of $v$.
-Compute a $({6}/{\eps})$-\WSPD $\WS$ over $\Tree$ for $\PS$ using \lemref{WSPD-comp}.
+Compute a $({6}/{\eps})$-\WSPD $\WS$ of $\PS$, such that each pair consists of two cells of $\Tree$, using \lemref{WSPD-comp}.
 The pairs in $\WS$ can be represented by pairs of nodes $\{u,v\}$ of the quadtree $\Tree$.
 Note that the algorithm of \lemref{WSPD-comp} uses the diameters and distances of the cells of the quadtree, that is, for a pair $\{u,v\}\in\WS$, we have

 For any pair $\{u,v\}\in \WS$, we build the bipartite expander of \lemref{expander} on the sets $\PcellX{u}$ and $\PcellX{v}$ such that the expander property holds with $\epsA=\epsR/8$.
 Furthermore, for every two node $u$ and $v$ that have the same parent in the quadtree $\Tree$ we add the edges of the bipartite expander of \lemref{expander} between $\PcellX{u}$ and $\PcellX{v}$.
 Let $\GSB$ be the resulting graph when taking the union over all the sets of edges generated by the above.